BankAmericard Cash Rewards Credit Card

 Although the Discover it card doesn’t have a signup bonus like the BoA Cash Rewards card, it does provide a cash back match at the end of your first year.

 The Bank of America Cash Rewards card is a great option if you aren’t a huge spender but want flexibility when it comes to earning bonus cash back.
-The $0 annual fee and 0% APR on purchases and balance transfers for 12 months also add to the card’s overall appeal.

 However, those who travel abroad or tend to use their credit cards often should consider other cash back credit cards that don’t charge foreign transaction fees or cap bonus rewards.